 To see your order status please view your account.

-Parasite Test results will be sent by email within 5 working days of sample receipt - allow an extra day for crypto test results.
+Parasite Test results will be sent by email within 7 working days of sample receipt - allow an extra day for crypto test results.
 More urgent cases received from veterinary practices may be reported sooner.
-Cryptosporidium results shall be sent at the end of the testing phase, unless a positive result is obtained where we shall inform via email.
+Cryptosporidium results shall be sent at the end of the testing phase.

 Cancellations and alterations